mohitsparihar/mohitsparihar/README.md

 - 👋 Hi, I’m Mohit Singh Parihar.
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning ReactJS, NextJS, NodeJS, MongoDB.
-- 📫 How to reach me :-https://www.linkedin.com/in/mohitsinghp/,mohitsinghparihar1511@gmail.com
+- 📫 How to reach me :-https://www.linkedin.com/in/mohitsparihar/,mohitsinghparihar@gmail.com

 <!---
 mohitsinghp/mohitsinghp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.